 Silicon moulds – These are good as alternatives if you can’t find traditional or stamp mooncake molds.

 Stamp moon cake moulds – These molds are made of plastic and have three main parts: a barrell for the cake, a disc for the design, and a plunger to press the design onto the cake.

 This is a great way to get your friends back home excited to hear about your Malaysian vacation.
 Just serve them some homemade mooncakes and tell them all about the festival and the different types of mooncakes you sampled.

 Airtight tea container

 When you think Malaysia, think tea.
 Tourists are amazed at how fresh tasting the tea here is.
-Drinking tea is a large part of the Malaysian culture since the Chinese immigrants introduced it and not only is there great tea grown locally, but it’s also imported from China, sri Lanka and India.
+Drinking tea is a large part of Malaysian culture since the Chinese immigrants introduced it and not only is there great tea grown locally but it’s also imported from China, Sri Lanka and India.

-In order to keep the tea fresh it has be kept away from heat, light, air,moisture and should be stored at room temperature in an airtight container.
+In order to keep the tea fresh it has to be kept away from heat, light, air, and moisture and should be stored at room temperature in an airtight container.
 Plastic is not the best material as it will absorb the flavors of whatever is put in it, even if it’s tea and that will permeate to the current batch.